rhollomon/Legend-of-Nine/pages/userstories.md

 ## User Story #3: Animation

-As an artist, I would like to create custom animations for the player character, monsters, and items in the game world.
+As an artist, I would like to create custom animations for the player character, monsters, and items in the game world to make our game more visually interesting.

 Elaboration: Animation loops on sprites allow for a far more vibrant look and feel of gameplay.